Radio Buyer Education For Long Range Two Way Radios, Rentals & More

 Not all Motorola two-way radio dealers are created equal; you want to make sure you’re buying from a trusted Motorola authorized two-way radio dealer.
+We have an extensive inventory of Motorola digital police radios for sale, and a staff of experts that you can trust.

 Grey market radios are manufactured out of the United States and are sold in the US illegally.
 Federal Communications Commission (FCC) approved devices will have an FCC label on them.
 People who are caught using non-approved or counterfeit electronics devices may be subject to a large fine and in some cases, imprisonment.
+Read the official FCC statement here.

 Expert tip: Check the device’s condition.